United States Agency for International Development: History

-History (1961–2025)

-The "Memorial Wall" honors as "fallen national heroes" 99 nominated USAID officers killed in the line of duty.
-It was previously located in the lobby of the Ronald Reagan Building, and was reportedly removed by DOGE employees and subsequently misplaced.

 USAID's predecessor agency was already substantial, with 6,400 U.S. staff in developing-country field missions in 1961.
 Except for the peak years of the Vietnam War, 1965–70, that was more U.S. field staff than USAID would have in the future, and triple the number USAID has had in field missions in the years since 2000.
 (Note: Data from USAID reports, "Distribution of Personnel as of June 30, 1949 thru 1976", "Supporting the USAID Mission", and the "USAID Staffing Report to Congress" of 2016.)

+The "Memorial Wall" honors as "fallen national heroes" 99 nominated USAID officers killed in the line of duty.
+It was previously located in the lobby of the Ronald Reagan Building, and was reportedly removed by DOGE employees and subsequently misplaced.

-After his inauguration as president on January 20, 1961, John F. Kennedy created the Peace Corps by Executive Order on March 1, 1961.
+After his inauguration as president on January 20, 1961, John F. Kennedy created the Peace Corps by executive order on March 1, 1961.
 On March 22, he sent a special message to Congress on foreign aid, asserting that the 1960s should be a "Decade of Development" and proposing to unify U.S. development assistance administration into a single agency.
 He sent a proposed "Act for International Development" to Congress in May and the resulting "Foreign Assistance Act" was approved in September, repealing the Mutual Security Act.
-In November, Kennedy signed the act and issued an Executive Order tasking the Secretary of State to create, within the State Department, the "Agency for International Development" (or A.I.D.: subsequently re-branded as USAID), (Note: The names of predecessor agencies often continued in popular usage.
+In November, Kennedy signed the act and issued an executive order tasking the secretary of state to create, within the State Department, the "Agency for International Development" (or A.I.D.: subsequently re-branded as USAID), (Note: The names of predecessor agencies often continued in popular usage.
 In Vietnam in the 1960s, it was common to refer to A.I.D.'s office as "USOM," while in Peru A.I.D. telephone operators continued in the 1960s to answer calls saying "Punto Cuatro" (Point Four).) as the successor to both ICA and the Development Loan Fund.
 (Note: In 1966, the UN would also integrate its EPTA and the Special Fund into a new agency, the UN Development Program, or UNDP.)
 With these actions, the U.S. created a permanent agency working with administrative autonomy under the policy guidance of the State Department to implement, through resident field missions, a global program of both technical and financial development assistance for low-income countries.
 (Note: The Fulbright educational and cultural exchange program was also strengthened by the Fulbright-Hays Act in September 1961.)
+After this transition, USOMs continued to exist for a time as an element of USAID.